jaames/nx-hbmenu-mockup/README.md

 An [nx-hbmenu](https://github.com/switchbrew/nx-hbmenu) redesign, aiming to continue the "ocean" trend of previous homebrew launchers while also incorporating the modern, minimalist feel of the Nintendo Switch system UI.
+Most of these designs were incorporated into nx-hbmenu as of [v2.0.0](https://twitter.com/ylws8/status/968889620917256192)

 * [Themes](#themes)
 * [Layout](#layout)